0freelancer/Red-Team-Notes/enumeration/web/Auth/2FA-OTP Bypass.md

   ### Client side rate limit bypass

   ###  Lack of Rate-limit in the user’s account

+  ### Lack of rate limit re-sending the code via SMS
+      You want be able to bypass the 2FA but you will be able to waste money of the company.

+  ### Infinite OTP regeneration
+      If you can generate a new OTP infinite times, the OTP is simple enough (4 numbers), and you can try up to 4 or 5 tokens per generated OTP, you can just try       the same 4 or 5 tokens every time and generate OTPs until it matches the ones you are using.

 ## 6. insufficient censorship of personal data on the 2FA page.

 ## Backup Code Abuse